appium/java-client/README.md

     redesign of `TouchAction` and `MultiTouchAction`
       - constructors were redesigned.
 There is no strict binding of `AppiumDriver` and `TouchAction` /`MultiTouchAction`.
 They can consume any instance of a class that implements `PerformsTouchActions`.
       - `io.appium.java_client.ios.IOSTouchAction` was added.
 It extends `io.appium.java_client.TouchAction`.
+      - the new interface `io.appium.java_client.PerformsActions` was added.
+It unifies `TouchAction` and `MultiTouchAction` now.

     `JsonToMobileElementConverter` re-design [#532](https://github.com/appium/java-client/pull/532):
        - unused `MobileElementToJsonConverter` was removed